wandb/docs/docs/guides/hosting/iam/manage-organization.md

 As a team administrator you can [manage teams](#add-and-manage-teams).

 :::info
-The following workflow applies to:
-* Users with instance administrator (admin) roles.
+The following workflow applies to users with instance administrator (admin) roles.
 Reach out to an administrator in your organization if you believe you should have instance administrator permissions.
 :::

 If you are looking to simplify user management in your organization, refer to [Automate user and team management](./automate_iam.md).